Sheldonccf/DataWareHouse-Cloud-AWS-Data-Modelling/README.md

 # Data Source:

-"Million Songs Dataset" re-organized by Udacity
+Kaggle's "Million Songs Dataset" re-organized by Udacity the educational institute.

 # Table Design

 The result data is organized in in the style of star schema.
-The songplay_table is the fact table and other tables are dimension tables.
+The "songplay_table" is the fact table and other tables are dimension tables.
 The staging tables are temporary tables where source data are loaded rapidly, especially in a big-data scenario.
-Further insertions into the star schema are based on my preliminary understanding of the samples in the staging tables.
+Further insertions into the star schema (fact tables and dimension tables) are based on my preliminary understanding of the the data types and appearances of null values in the staging tables.

 # How to Create the DataWarehouse